CodeTanzania/facebook-majifix-bot/README.md

 All functionalities start from here.\
 Mainly it's a server which listen on port 5000.
 You are encouraged to add more [event listener](https://bottender.js.org/docs/APIReference-Event) and [handler](https://bottender.js.org/docs/APIReference-Handler) to enrich the bot.

+### app/actions.js
+It contains functions that when executed they send command to user to prompt them to do something with the bot.
+They stay in this file so that they can be reusable.
+If action to be sent to user is not expected to be reused somewhere else then we don't recommend to put it here.

 ### bottender.config.js